-Critical Illness Cover is designed to pay out if, during the term of the cover, the person covered is diagnosed with a critical illness we cover that meets one of our definitions, or if they meet the requirements of our definition of total permanent disability.
-You'll find the definitions of the critical illnesses we cover and the requirements of our total permanent disability definition in section 4.
+Life or Critical Illness Cover is designed to pay out if, during the term of the cover, the person covered dies, is diagnosed with a terminal illness, is diagnosed with a critical illness we cover that meets one of our definitions, or if they meet the requirements of one of our definitions of total permanent disability.
+You'll find the definitions of terminal illness, the critical illnesses we cover and the requirements of our total permanent disability definition on pages 65, 52 and 66 respectively.

-If you have Critical Illness Cover, we automatically include Additional Conditions Cover.
-You can choose whether to add Standard Children's Critical Illness Cover or Enhanced Children's Critical Illness Cover or no cover for children.
-If you choose Enhanced Children's Critical Illness Cover you'll automatically have cover for pregnancy complications as an additional condition.
-Standard Children's Critical Illness Cover doesn't include cover for additional conditions.
+If you have Life or Critical Illness

+Cover, we automatically include

+Additional Conditions Cover.
+You

+can choose whether to add Standard

+Children's Critical Illness Cover or

+Enhanced Children's Critical Illness

+Cover or no cover for children.
+If you

+choose Enhanced Children's Critical

+Illness Cover you'll automatically have

+cover for pregnancy complications

+as an additional condition.
+Standard

+Children's Critical Illness Cover doesn't

+include cover for additional conditions.